 The Corporate Strategy does not include a specific target date for the full alignment of the AIIB with the Paris Agreement .

 Recommendation: AIIB should publish as soon as possible a detailed roadmap and timeline for the bank to achieve full Paris Agreement alignment, as other MDBs such as EIB and EBRD have done.
 It does not have to wait for the Joint MDB Paris Alignment Framework to be fully developed and agreed in order to do this, as evidenced by these other banks.

 AIIB does not have a standalone climate strategy.

-The bank’s Environmental and Social Framework (ESF) is under review and this process is expected to conclude in Q4 of 2020.
-The current version of the Environmental and Social Framework mentions “measures for climate change” and “support for green economic growth” as two of several elements within its vision.
+The bank’s Environmental and Social Framework (ESF) has been updated in 2021.
+The Environmental and Social Framework mentions “measures for climate change” and “support for green economic growth” as two of several elements within its vision.
 On the measures for climate change, it refers to the Paris Agreement and both mitigation and adaptation as key elements to achieve Paris goals.
-The ESF states that it prioritises “investments promoting greenhouse gas emission neutral and climate resilient infrastructure, including actions for reducing emissions, climate-proofing and promotion of renewable energy”.
-It also emphasises that the bank is ready to support its clients to finance their NDCs.
+The ESF states that the bank “stands ready, through its financings, to support Clients’ formulation of long-term, low-GHG development strategies.”

 Recommendation: AIIB should consider developing a standalone climate strategy that clearly outlines how it will align itself with the Paris Agreement.